tent/tent.io/content/docs/post-types.md

 `https://tent.io/types/tag/v0`

-A tag is mentioned other posts in order to categorize them.
+A tag is mentioned by other posts in order to categorize them.

 {post_tag schema}